BMS Financial Advisors LLC Sells 569 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-BMS Financial Advisors LLC trimmed its holdings in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 4.5% in the third quarter, according to its most recent filing with the SEC.
+BMS Financial Advisors LLC lowered its position in Cisco Systems, Inc. (NASDAQ:CSCO – Get Rating) by 4.5% in the 3rd quarter, according to its most recent 13F filing with the SEC.
 The firm owned 12,066 shares of the network equipment provider’s stock after selling 569 shares during the period.
-BMS Financial Advisors LLC’s holdings in Cisco Systems were worth $483,000 as of its most recent filing with the SEC.
+BMS Financial Advisors LLC’s holdings in Cisco Systems were worth $483,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Elk River Wealth Management LLC lifted its holdings in shares of Cisco Systems by 7.1% during the 3rd quarter.
-Elk River Wealth Management LLC now owns 6,117 shares of the network equipment provider’s stock worth $245,000 after acquiring an additional 406 shares during the period.
-Perfromance Wealth Partners LLC bought a new position in shares of Cisco Systems during the 3rd quarter worth about $209,000.
-Marino Stram & Associates LLC lifted its holdings in shares of Cisco Systems by 3.2% during the 3rd quarter.
-Marino Stram & Associates LLC now owns 11,375 shares of the network equipment provider’s stock worth $455,000 after acquiring an additional 354 shares during the period.
-IAM Advisory LLC lifted its holdings in shares of Cisco Systems by 7.1% during the 3rd quarter.
-IAM Advisory LLC now owns 33,507 shares of the network equipment provider’s stock worth $1,340,000 after acquiring an additional 2,224 shares during the period.
-Finally, Archford Capital Strategies LLC lifted its holdings in Cisco Systems by 1.7% during the 3rd quarter.
-Archford Capital Strategies LLC now owns 16,623 shares of the network equipment provider’s stock valued at $665,000 after purchasing an additional 275 shares during the last quarter.
-71.10% of the stock is owned by institutional investors.
+Several other hedge funds and other institutional investors have also made changes to their positions in CSCO.
+Occudo Quantitative Strategies LP purchased a new stake in Cisco Systems in the 2nd quarter worth about $1,464,000.
+Meiji Yasuda Life Insurance Co increased its holdings in Cisco Systems by 176.7% during the second quarter.
+Meiji Yasuda Life Insurance Co now owns 27,547 shares of the network equipment provider’s stock valued at $1,175,000 after buying an additional 17,590 shares during the period.
+Home Federal Bank of Tennessee increased its holdings in Cisco Systems by 9.4% during the second quarter.
+Home Federal Bank of Tennessee now owns 5,278 shares of the network equipment provider’s stock valued at $225,000 after buying an additional 455 shares during the period.
+Nadler Financial Group Inc. increased its holdings in Cisco Systems by 5.7% during the second quarter.
+Nadler Financial Group Inc. now owns 9,004 shares of the network equipment provider’s stock valued at $384,000 after buying an additional 487 shares during the period.
+Finally, LVZ Inc. increased its holdings in Cisco Systems by 22.9% during the second quarter.
+LVZ Inc. now owns 7,852 shares of the network equipment provider’s stock valued at $335,000 after buying an additional 1,464 shares during the period.
+Institutional investors own 71.10% of the company’s stock.

+In related news, CEO Charles Robbins sold 115,868 shares of the stock in a transaction on Wednesday, November 23rd.
+The shares were sold at an average price of $48.64, for a total transaction of $5,635,819.52.
+Following the completion of the sale, the chief executive officer now owns 827,722 shares in the company, valued at approximately $40,260,398.08.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other news, CEO Charles Robbins sold 115,868 shares of the firm’s stock in a transaction on Wednesday, November 23rd.
+The shares were sold at an average price of $48.64, for a total value of $5,635,819.52.
+Following the completion of the sale, the chief executive officer now owns 827,722 shares in the company, valued at approximately $40,260,398.08.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Prat Bhatt sold 9,752 shares of the firm’s stock in a transaction on Monday, November 21st.
+The stock was sold at an average price of $47.80, for a total transaction of $466,145.60.
+Following the completion of the sale, the senior vice president now owns 56,159 shares of the company’s stock, valued at approximately $2,684,400.20.
+The disclosure for this sale can be found here.
+Insiders sold a total of 243,098 shares of company stock worth $11,939,277 in the last 90 days.
+Company insiders own 0.02% of the company’s stock.

 Cisco Systems Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 25th.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, January 25th.
 Investors of record on Thursday, January 5th will be paid a dividend of $0.38 per share.
-This represents a $1.52 annualized dividend and a yield of 3.19%.
+This represents a $1.52 dividend on an annualized basis and a yield of 3.19%.
 The ex-dividend date of this dividend is Wednesday, January 4th.
-Cisco Systems’s payout ratio is 54.87%.
+Cisco Systems’s dividend payout ratio is currently 54.87%.

-In related news, SVP Prat Bhatt sold 9,752 shares of Cisco Systems stock in a transaction that occurred on Monday, November 21st.
-The shares were sold at an average price of $47.80, for a total transaction of $466,145.60.
-Following the transaction, the senior vice president now owns 56,159 shares of the company’s stock, valued at approximately $2,684,400.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Cisco Systems news, CEO Charles Robbins sold 115,868 shares of Cisco Systems stock in a transaction that occurred on Wednesday, November 23rd.
-The shares were sold at an average price of $48.64, for a total value of $5,635,819.52.
-Following the transaction, the chief executive officer now owns 827,722 shares of the company’s stock, valued at $40,260,398.08.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, SVP Prat Bhatt sold 9,752 shares of Cisco Systems stock in a transaction that occurred on Monday, November 21st.
-The shares were sold at an average price of $47.80, for a total transaction of $466,145.60.
-Following the completion of the transaction, the senior vice president now directly owns 56,159 shares in the company, valued at approximately $2,684,400.20.
-The disclosure for this sale can be found here.
-Insiders have sold 243,098 shares of company stock valued at $11,939,277 in the last 90 days.
-0.02% of the stock is owned by insiders.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 The company also offers switching portfolio encompasses campus switching as well as data center switching; enterprise routing portfolio interconnects public and private wireline and mobile networks, delivering highly secure, and reliable connectivity to campus, data center and branch networks; wireless products include wireless access points that are standalone, controller appliance-based, switch-converged, and Meraki cloud-managed offerings; and compute portfolio including the cisco unified computing system, hyperflex, and software management capabilities, which combine computing, networking, and storage infrastructure management and virtualization.